jasonjiajs/insta-fb-tiktok-boston-restaurants/README.md

 <img src="https://github.com/jasonjiajs/insta-fb-tiktok-boston-restaurants/assets/90637415/da01ac57-07de-4f29-9e7d-71ab0b45da63" width="550" />

 ## Summary
+Boston restaurants targeting younger audiences can significantly improve overall social media engagement by spending a lot more time creating content on TikTok relative to Instagram and Facebook.
+We pitched our recommendations to Life Alive Organic Cafe which expressed strong interest in our project, and we are currently discussing ideas for future collboration.

 ## Problem and Motivation
 Deciding how to allocate content creation resources (e.g. time, effort, number of posts) across different social media channels is critical to the success of a business.
 But: